mreza0100/mamzi.net.github.io/pages/universe/god.md

 It's interesting, when you think about it, it seems like he knew about the Darwinism theory before Darwin, but he was not talking about the evolution of species, he was talking about the evolution of everything, which we are part of it.

+## It's very hard to love God, and also it doesn't love you at all
+### In this context: God = Things

 In many sentences in your day to day life, you can easily change the word "God" with "Nature" and it will still make sense.

 - God is the creator of everything